In 2022, we are experiencing severe rain, with wild storm activity and the resulting flooding is having a major impact across our region.

 - The amount of rainfall exceeds the design capacity of the stormwater and roof drainage system,

-- Private inlet pits and pipes are undersized or become blocked, A building or a fence is obstructing the overland flow path,
+- Private inlet pits and pipes are undersized or become blocked,

 You can be held liable for damages if changes on your property increase flood levels and associated risk on an adjoining property.